 A helper will pop up.
-From here, format the Unallocated space as an NTFS volume (or an exFAT volume; it shouldn’t matter since you’ll be wiping this partition in macOS Installer anyways).
+From here, format the Unallocated space as an NTFS volume (or an exFAT volume; it should not matter since you will be wiping this partition in macOS Installer anyways).

 - Disconnect USB Devices: Unplug all USB-connected devices from your computer before you begin the setup (except your keyboard and mouse).
 A faulty external USB hard drive can cause your Hackintosh bootloader to give you EBIOS errors on startup.

-- Unplug any Extra Hard disks: Open up your computer and unplug any extra internal hard drives that your computer has, besides the hard drive that you’re installing macOS on.
-(Just unplug the hard drive SATA & Power cables from your motherboard.)
+- Unplug any Extra Hard disks: Open up your computer and unplug any extra internal hard drives that your computer has, besides the hard drive that you are installing macOS on.
+(Just disconnect the hard drive SATA & Power cables from your motherboard.)

 - Backup Your Data: You should always take care of your data, High Sierra Zone will not damage your data but always be safe.

 Essentially, the BIOS (or UEFI) is the settings page for your computer’s motherboard.
-From here, you can fiddle with how your computer hardware works it’s often necessary to change a few basic settings in the BIOS or UEFI to get macOS up and running.
+From here, you can fiddle with how your computer hardware works it is often necessary to change a few basic settings in the BIOS or UEFI to get macOS up and running.

-The BIOS standard is generally used by motherboards from before 2012, while the UEFI standard is used by motherboards made after that.
+The BIOS standard is usually used by motherboards from before 2012, while the UEFI standard is used by motherboards made after that.